azlekov/parse-server-firebase/README.md

 ## Why so?

-Based on previous adapters provided by the parse community this repository provides firebase adapters and extensions rewritten in TypesScript and newer features in JavaScript for Parse Server.
+Based on previous adapters provided by the parse community this repository provides Firebase adapters and extensions rewritten in TypesScript and newer features in JavaScript for Parse Server.

 This package solves few issues.
-When setup firebase admin NodeJS SDK a credentials file is required.
+First, when setup firebase admin NodeJS SDK a credentials file is required.
 The previous adapters requires the credentials file to be specified by path.
-In some scenarios this is not aplicable because track the credentials file into the version control system is not good.
+In some scenarios this is not aplicable because track the credentials file into the version control system is not good practice.
 This package will combine and contains everything needed for all of the service integration supported with Parse Server.
 In addition provided by this package storage adapter adds support for streaming of files.